athkalia/Just-Another-Android-App/README.md

 ##
 ### Newest additions:
 * Added support for Teamcity CI scripts committed in VCS!
-They are written in Kotlin/xml (Check .teamcity folder)
+They are written in Kotlin/xml (Check .teamcity folder or read more at the bottom of this file)
 * Added chuck library for seeing network calls right on the phone.
 See https://github.com/jgilfelt/chuck for the library and the NetworkModule class for the added interceptor.
 * Disabling animations before espresso tests and re-enabling them afterwards!
 (See grant_animation_permission.gradle and